Milenaafeworki/Bridges-Condition-Classification/README.md

 - Explore how model would be able to adjust to the process of load rating,  measures of bridge live load capacity, to assess the adequacy of individual structures.

 - Evaluating how wind factors affect the condition of long span bridge could be targeted to showcase its impact.

-- Last but not least, incorporating  the above mentioned features and expanding number of parameters used for Classification algorithms to deliver a model much more sophisticated and Robust would be ideal.
+- Last but not least, incorporating  the above mentioned features and expanding the number of parameters used for Classification algorithms to deliver a model much more sophisticated and robust would be ideal.

 ```
 ├── images